huohuoren4/docs/python/pytest/further_topics/example_trick/custom_mark.md

 We can see that the custom marker has its argument set extended with the function `hello_world`.
 This is the key difference between creating a custom marker as a callable, which invokes `__call__` behind the scenes, and using `with_args`.

-## Reading markers which were set from multiple places
+## Reading markers which were set from multiple places {#reading-markers-which-were-set-from-multiple-places}

 If you are heavily using markers in your test suite you may encounter the case where a marker is applied several times to a test function.
 From plugin code you can read over all such settings.
 Example: